matze-dd/Tex2txt/README.md

 Note, however, the limitation sketched in [issue #12](../../issues/12).

 Before application, variables in this script have to be customized.
+The script will back up and extend spelling.txt and prohibit.txt in LanguageTool's directory tree.
-For placement of intermediate files, the script uses an auxiliary directory designated by variable txtdir.
+For placement of intermediate text and line number files, the script uses an auxiliary directory designated by variable txtdir.
 This directory and possibly necessary sub-directories will be created without request.
 They can be deleted with option --del.

 ## Handling of displayed equations<a name="equations"></a>
 ### Rationale